 Definition of ABSENCE- missing school time for more than 143 minutes Definition of TARDY- missing school time for less than 142 minutes

 TARDINESS

-Tardiness includes being late to school and leaving school before classes are dismissed.
+Tardiness (whether in-person or online) includes being late to school and leaving school before classes are dismissed.
 Students arriving at school tardy must check-in through the principal's office and follow school procedures.

 EXCUSED ABSENCES